InitialGAN: A Language GAN with Completely Random Initialization: Model

 Layer normalization~\cite{DBLP:journals/corr/BaKH16} is a widely used technique in neural networks~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}.
 Previous work~\cite{DBLP:conf/nips/Xu0ZZL19} shows that layer normalization helps stabilize training by reducing the variance of gradients.
 We further find that layer normalization has potential to relieve gradient vanishment.
 A common understanding is that it can shift and scale input into a more reasonable interval to avoid the interval whose gradients are small.
 However, layer normalization does more than that.
 According to our analyses, it provides an addition term to augment gradients when the deviation of the normalized term is smaller than 1, as stated in Theorem 1 below.

-\paragraph*{Theorem 1} \textit{Suppose $y_{l+1}=F_l(y_l)$ is the $l$-th layer in a model, $y_l$ is the input of the $l$-th layer and also the output from the $(l-1)$-th layer.
-Adopting layer normalization in the input (i.e., $y_{l+1}=F_l(LN(y_l))$) provides an addition term when calculating the partial derivative of $y_{l+1}$ with respect to $y_l$.
-This term can augment the gradients when the deviation of $y_l$ is smaller than 1.}
+\paragraph*{Theorem 1} \textit{Suppose $\mathbf{y}_{l+1}=F_l(\mathbf{y}_l)$ is the $l$-th layer in a model, $\mathbf{y}_l$ is the input of the $l$-th layer and also the output from the $(l-1)$-th layer.
+Adopting layer normalization in the input (i.e., $\mathbf{y}_{l+1}=F_l(LN(\mathbf{y}_l))$) provides an addition term when calculating the partial derivative of $\mathbf{y}_{l+1}$ with respect to $\mathbf{y}_l$.
+This term can augment the gradients when the deviation of $\mathbf{y}_l$ is smaller than 1.}

-In LSTM, the output of LSTM is the element-wise product of the output gate (which is in $(0, 1)$) and cell state (which is in$(-1, 1)$).
+In LSTM, the output of LSTM is the element-wise product of the output gate (which is in $(0, 1)$) and cell state (which is in $(-1, 1)$).
 Its deviation must be smaller than 1, which can meet the conditions of Theorem 1.
 Thus, we have the following:

-\paragraph*{Corollary 1} \textit{Adopting layer normalization when calculating the hidden state in LSTM provides a scaler factor to its gradients.
-This factor can augment the gradients, thereby mitigating the gradient vanishment between different layers in LSTM.}
+\paragraph*{Corollary 1} \textit{Adopting layer normalization when calculating the hidden state in LSTM provides a scaler factor to augment the gradients, thereby mitigating the gradient vanishment between different layers in LSTM.}

 The proofs of Theorem 1 and Corollary 1 can be found in Appendix~\ref{appendix_theorem_1} and~\ref{appendix_corollary_1}, respectively.
-Based on our analyses, we propose a fully normalized LSTM which is calculated as follows:
+Based on our analyses, we propose a fully normalized LSTM as follows:

-where $\circ$ is the element-wise product, $\mathbf{f}_s(\cdot)$ is sigmoid function and $\mathbf{f}_h(\cdot)$ is tanh.
+where $\circ$ is the element-wise product, $F_s(\cdot)$ is sigmoid function and $F_h(\cdot)$ is tanh.
 The fully normalized LSTM is based on LayerNorm LSTM~\cite{DBLP:journals/corr/BaKH16} whose effectiveness has been shown by various tasks~\cite{DBLP:conf/nips/dAutumeMRR19, DBLP:conf/nips/HouZKGQL19}.
-The main difference is that the fully normalized LSTM adopts layer normalization when calculating the hidden state, so as to offset the influence from the output gate.
+The main difference is that the fully normalized LSTM adopts additional layer normalization when calculating the hidden state, so as to offset the influence from the output gate.
 Thus, it can obtain both strong sequence modeling capabilities and healthier gradients.
+In practice, we adopt fully normalized LSTM to construct both the discriminator and the generator to obtain healthier gradients